Olga-Beliaeva/BattleshipGame/README.md

 - a tracking success table shows up after each success shot

-- a not-to-hit-one-cell-twice protection for both players
+- a not-to-hit-one-cell-twice protection set for both players